mohitsorde/jsosrm/README.md

 - *impl* - definition of the utility method
 - *desc* - description of the utility method

-For ValidatorBaseClass instances, the utilty function takes a value as input, validates constraints we define and accordingly returns true or false
+For ValidatorBaseClass instances, the utilty function takes a value as input, validates constraints we define and accordingly returns true or false.
+For async utilites, the function should return a Promise that resolves to true or false accordingly.

 ```js
 let validator = new ValidatorBaseClass()